aguo795-ime/making-journal/journal-pages/week-01.md

 ### AI Usage Statement

-I used ChatGPT to help refine the grammar and structure of this documentation.
+AI tools were used only to refine grammar, clarity, and academic tone after the documentation was completed independently.
+The dataset, observations, visual encoding decisions, and final drawings were produced by myself.